HealthCatalyst/Fabric.Cashmere/guides/analytics/qlik/navbar.md

 Additionally, there is a floating line item called `Selected Highlight` that should be positioned under the selected item.
 The y position of that item should always be set to the bottom of the selected item, but the x position should match the x position of the selected item.
 The width of the selected highlight item should also match the selected text object item.
-Center the blue underline under the bold text.

 ![Selected Link](./assets/analytics/qlik/qlik-selected.png "Selected link")